drbatty/maths-core/README.md

 - Sparse Vectors
 - Complex Numbers

-The library depends on my C# extensions library.
+The library depends on my C# extensions library which is included as a dll

-To build, create a new solution in visual studio and import the [C# extensions project](https://github.com/drbatty/c-sharp-extensions) and this project (and the unit tests if you want).
-Let me know if you have any problems building it.

 There is also a unit test project.